davidallendj/gdpm/README.md

 *   fmt (may be removed later in favor of C++20 std::format)

-*   Catch2 (optional for tests, but still WIP)
+*   doctest (optional; for tests, but still WIP)

 *   cxxopts (header only)

 *   SQLite 3

+*   Doxygen (optional; to generate API docs)

-After installing all necessary dependencies, run the following commands:
+After installing all necessary dependencies, build the project with the following commands:

 ```bash
 # Start by cloning the repo, then...